agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 TB: In the 1990s, you were trader at CBOE and MM, and had seen computer entering the market, and saw an opportunity.
 Tell us more.

 TS: We knew we were doomed.
 We saw the computer age coming, and as MM and traders on the floor, we knew it was the end.
 The business was changing and we though that at some future point it was going to be fully electronic.
 We had created some assets, and were able to raise money and fund our own idea to survive the change.
-In 1999, we build a very different brokerage firm, in a completely new direction: a derivative space boutique that commoditized technology, to allow people to do new things.
+In 1999, we build a very different brokerage firm, in a completely new direction: a derivative space boutique that commoditised technology, to allow people to do new things.
 The goal was to teach people to use products lying at the lowest cost spaces.
 It didn't go that way straight away, but went through an evolution.

 TB: Derivatives are complicated.
 Why did you think retail traders would want this?

 TS: The retail trader has been used and abused for a long time.
 The retail investor has never been successful.
 He can barely beat the inflation.
 But in an efficient marketplace, it makes no sense when one side wins most of the time, and the other loses.
 It should come up as 50-50.
 We felt that the opportunity was huge to close the gap.
 For a long time, the industry has had a lack of domain expertise, and we though that we could bring that to people who would appreciate the intellectual discussion.
 It worked, when we sold thinkorswim, we had ~200k customers.

-TB: I see with Thinkorswim that there are many different tools that help you look at options, probabilites etc. Which of those tools are the most important?
+TB: I see with Thinkorswim that there are many different tools that help you look at options, probabilities etc. Which of those tools are the most important?

 TS: We were the leader in delivering a probability-based approach to investors.
 We were the first to add context to a discussion about investing.
 The industry was collecting fees but not disseminating information.
 Thinkorswim changed that.

 TB: Now HFT and algo trading came.
 Around the 2000, there were people in the end of a trade.
 Now it's most often computers.
 What does that change?

-TS: Big difference betweent HFT and algo trading.
+TS: Big difference between HFT and algo trading.
 Algo trading had never proven to be algo trading in its purest form of trying to figure out things.
 I don't think it has played that big a role.
 HFT has played a big role.
 But HFT is arbitrage.
 Arbing exchange models, speed, marketplaces, etc...
-People may bash it but HFT has provided an enorous amount of liquidity and more importantly, it has delivered a challenge to the tech community, which has helped create platforms to do a lot more stuff.
+People may bash it but HFT has provided an enormous amount of liquidity and more importantly, it has delivered a challenge to the tech community, which has helped create platforms to do a lot more stuff.

 TB: Can a computer trade better than Tom Sosnoff?